tlorans/ClimateAnalystMathsToolkit/docs/source/leastsquaresandqp.md

 ## Quadratic Programming

 Quadratic programming is relying on quadratic constraints and a quadratic objective.
+Portfolio optimization is a well-known example of QP, as the objective to minimize portfolio risk is quadratric.
 ### Quadratic Forms

 As we have seen in the previous part, the general form of linear functions is: